 Six interactive displays face the public.
 Visitors are asked to compose their own exhibition by a choice of images.
 This selection of images from modern art combined with images from cave art can be assembled into a single exhibition, according to the visitors’ wishes, and seen by all.

-THE MYTH LASCAUX
+THE LASCAUX MYTH

-Discovery of Lascaux
+Discovery of Lascaux on the 12th of September 1940

 Lascaux is listed as a World Heritage Site and receives the Label UNESCO.